 Grammar lessons are rarely taught in a stand-alone format, instead they are planned carefully to ensure they link to the text type being covered.
 This means that children understand how and why grammatical devices are used and see them in context within high quality examples.

 Children are assessed formatively throughout every unit of work using our OTrack system to ensure all children are achieving our objectives.
 We pride ourselves on being responsive to the needs of our class and therefore always adapt our lessons and unit plans based on the constant assessments that we make.
 We use ‘Independent Writing’ to formally assess our children.
 Each unit of work builds up to an independent piece created by each child.
 This piece is carefully planned, drafted, edited and then published.
 The children take pride in their work and it is celebrated by being showcased in the classroom.
-All children aim for the ultimate accolade of being placed on our gallery of wonderful writers that is situated in the heart of the school.

 We promote SMSC through all aspects of our English curriculum by allowing the children time to appreciate the beauty of language, exploring different perspectives, providing the opportunity to discuss a vast range of social issues and by ensuring that all children engage with texts from different cultures.